youngseomoon/Reproducible-Research_Project1/README.md

 interval: Identifier for the 5-minute interval in which measurement was taken The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

-Review criterialess
+Review criteria:
-Repo
+Repo  /
-Valid GitHub URL
+Valid GitHub URL  /
-At least one commit beyond the original fork
+At least one commit beyond the original fork  /
-Valid SHA-1
+Valid SHA-1  /
-SHA-1 corresponds to a specific commit
+SHA-1 corresponds to a specific commit  /